 Catherine Cope co-chairs the Jubilee! board.
 She has been a mental health counselor since 2003.
 Catherine’s work is rooted in Internal Family Systems, experiential approaches (like Hakomi!), EMDR and mindfulness.
 She loves being outdoors, books with unexpected storylines, and gardening, which she is exploring in many different ways.
 At present, this includes sheet mulching, which is opening up a whole new world for her about soil and mushrooms.
 She has been a local resident since 2006 and with her partner, Todd, is the parent of two vibrant children.
 A Jubilant for 10 years, Catherine says she visited on and off for quite some time before becoming a regular.
 After hearing Howard Hanger give a talk about ‘manna,’ in which he somehow linked ‘crusty earth’ to a swath of stars cast across the night sky.
 She said it was “the mundane meets the cosmic meets the Jubilee!
 Shrug” all there in one message, and she has stuck around and been a Jubilant ever since.
 Catherine is two years into her term on the board, and discovered that her work is really in the realm of communications.
 She says, “I have found myself in a role of helping gather everyone’s input and clarifying what we know for now so that we can make the best decisions possible…in a time where there is immense complexity.”

 Bruce Mulkey co-chairs the Jubilee! board.
 He is a jack-of-all-trades, master of some.
 He has been a school teacher, log-home builder, writer, and public relations and communications professional.
 He says that in the early 90s he realized his true life’s purpose is to work for a more compassionate, just and sustainable world.
 At 65, he was the eldest member of Obama’s 2008 field organization.
 He also served as campaign manager for several North Carolina congressional and local races.
 More recently he has focused on writing, and served as an editorial columnist at the Asheville Citizen Times, and contributed to the Washington Post, Huffington Post and other publications.
 He is currently working on his memoir “Finding My Way Back Home,” which he says describes his evolution from an authentic, gentle, vulnerable little boy to his indoctrination into our racist patriarchal culture, and finally back to authenticity.
 Born in Fort Worth, TX, he grew up in Tullahoma, TN.
-He enjoys meditation, mountain trail running, and, most importantly, connecting with his wife, Shonnie, and daughter Gracelyn.
-Bruce has been a Jubilant since 1999.
-Howard performed his marriage ceremony to Shonnie, and baptized Gracelyn.
+He enjoys meditation, mountain trail running, and, most importantly, connecting with his wife, Shonnie, and their daughter Gracelyn.
+Bruce has been a Jubilant since 1999, and Jubilee!’s founder Howard Hanger performed his marriage ceremony and baptized Gracelyn.
 He served as a board member from 2002 to 2006, and is now starting a new three-year term.
 He played a key role on the Website team, served as a greeter, and is currently board liaison with the Communications team.
 As a board member with strong planning, problem solving and organization skills, Bruce’s intention is to complete every task impeccably, on time, within budget, and without drama.

 Pam Garrett is secretary of the Jubilee! board.
 She has served on the board for two years, been part of the Finance and Welcome teams, and provided meals for Room In The Inn.
 Bringing an international flair to the board, Pam is a self-acclaimed “military brat” who lived in Great Britain, Germany and elsewhere.
 With a career history in benefits administration, she set up systems and training platforms, including assisting retired and disabled employees in getting the most from their benefits.
 For the past three years, she has been working with her husband Wiley in his business assisting children in getting the help they and their families need after going through traumatic experiences.
 She enjoys gardening, cooking, tasting, snorkeling and traveling near and far.
 She has three children, her husband has two, and together they have 13 grandchildren living as far away as Africa and as near as Sylva.
 She said, “I was pushed to live in this region after falling in love with its beauty when vacationing here.
 Then the day after a wise woman told me that God wanted me to move to North Carolina, I was laid off from the job I had taken just three months earlier.
 I quickly moved to Waynesville in 2000, met Wiley at Jubilee!, married him a year later in a ceremony conducted by Howard Hanger, and haven’t looked back.”
 Pam looks forward to continuing to work with the board to develop ways to encourage education that breaks down racial barriers, and supports and spreads the oneness that Jubilants enjoy across the mountain community and out into the world.